Digilent introducing MCC DAQ HATs for Raspberry Pi®

-Precision voltage, thermocouple, and IEPE measurements, plus analog and digital I/O
+Precision Voltage, Thermocouple, and IEPE Measurements, plus Analog Output and Digital I/O

-Designed for Test and Measurement applications that conform to the Raspberry Pi HAT(Hardware Attached on Top) standard, the MCC DAQ Hats provide data acquisition features in a small, stackable format.
+Designed for Test & Measurement applications that conform to the Raspberry Pi HAT (Hardware Attached on Top) standard, the MCC DAQ HATs provide data acquisition features in a small, stackable format.
 HAT configuration parameters are stored in an on-board EEPROM that allows the Raspberry Pi to automatically set up the GPIO pins when the HAT is connected.
 The open-source MCC DAQ HAT Library of commands in C/C++ and Python allows users to develop applications on the Raspberry Pi using Linux.
 The MCC DAQ HAT Library supports operation with multiple MCC DAQ HATs running concurrently.
 Console-based and user interface (UI) example programs are available for each API.

-The Measurement Computing MCC 118/MCC128 is a voltage HAT board designed for use with Raspberry Pi®.
+The Measurement Computing MCC 118/MCC 128 are voltage HAT boards designed for use with Raspberry Pi.

 A bidirectional clock I/O pin lets users pace operations with an external clock signal or with the board’s internal scan clock.
 Use software to set the direction.
 The external digital trigger input is software-configurable for rising or falling edge, or high or low level.
-The MCC 118 is powered with 3.3 V provided by the Raspberry Pi through the GPIO header connector.
+MCC 118 and MCC 128 are powered with 3.3 V provided by the Raspberry Pi through the GPIO header connector.

 24-bit, 4-channel HAT for thermocouple measurements

-The Measurement Computing MCC 134 is a thermocouple measurement HAT designed for use with Raspberry Pi®.
+The Measurement Computing MCC 134 is a thermocouple measurement HAT designed for use with Raspberry Pi.
 It features 24-bit resolution and provides professional-grade accuracy which is best in class.
 The MCC 134 provides four isolated thermocouple inputs.
 Users can connect up to four differential thermocouples (TC) to the MCC 134 input channels.
-TC types are software-selectable per channel.
+TC types are software-selectable per channel (J, K, R, S, T, N, E, and B).
 TC values can be updated every 1 second, minimum.
 The MCC 134 is equipped with open thermocouple detection (OTD) for all TC input channels so users can monitor the board for broken or disconnected thermocouples.
 It also has three high-resolution cold-junction compensation (CJC) sensors.

 12-bit analog voltage output and digital input/output DAQ HAT